Our Summer Team

 Teacher & Floating Park Support

-Her diverse educational background includes performing arts training at Groundworks Theatre, Spanish language studies at Far Horizon Montessori School, and hands-on wilderness experience with the Poway Backpackers.
+She has educational experience in the performing arts, Spanish language, as well as the outdoors.
 One of her most unforgettable adventures was co-leading a group of high school students on a challenging backpacking trip that ended with a successful summit of Mt.
 Whitney.

-For the past four years, Giovanna has lived just steps away from Prospect Park and is thrilled to spend the summer exploring its natural beauty alongside this year’s campers!
+For the past five years, Giovanna has lived just steps away from Prospect Park and is thrilled to spend the summer exploring its natural beauty alongside this year’s campers!

 Teacher